 Parameter Description project.ewp Your IAR Embedded Workbench project file. -clean Removes any intermediate and output files. -build Rebuilds and relinks all files in the current build configuration. -make Brings the current build configuration up to date by compiling, assembling, and linking only the files that have changed since the last build. configuration The name of the configuration you want to build, which can either be one of the predefined configurations Debug or Release, or a name that you define yourself.
-For more information about build configurations, see Projects and build configurations , page 80. -log errors Displays build error messages. -log warnings Displays build warning and error messages. -log info Displays build warning and error messages, and messages issued by the #pragma message preprocessor directive. -log all Displays all messages generated from the build, for example compiler sign-on information and the full command line.
+For more information about build configurations, see Projects and build configurations , page 78. -log errors Displays build error messages. -log warnings Displays build warning and error messages.